The Lab (novel): Deaths

 Six, throughout the series, has 'died' on three separate occasions; once in The Lab and twice in Third Transmission.

 After falling from a great height onto concrete in the events of The Lab, Six is said to have died, or most of him.
 However, a clone of him is grown and used as an organ donor to save him.

 In Third Transmission, Six dies as part of the process to send him back in time.
 However, he will have no memory of it.
 Also, in the final chapter of Third Transmission titled Transmission Ends, Six dies after being shot, though critics speculate that this may not have actually happened due to a grammatical tense change.

 Development

-Jack Heath started writing The Lab when he was 13 and attending Lyneham High School.
+Jack Heath started writing The Lab when he was 14 and attending Lyneham High School.
 Heath started writing The Lab to impress a girl at school who liked reading.
 He finished the first draft at the age of 17.
-Heath kept his age a secret from publishers until he knew they were interested; prior to this his attempts to submit the novel had resulted in it being placed in a "slush pile".

-Release
+Publication history

 The Lab was released on 1 April 2006, and was published by Pan Macmillan Australia.
 It was published in the US by Scholastic Corporation on 1 November 2008.